 gpmc.msc

-- Go to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon -> Scripts -> Add and the UNC path to your script (for example,
+- Go to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon -> Scripts -> Add and specify the UNC path to your script (for example,

 \\woshub.loc\NETLOGON\Bginfo\apply_bginfo.bat